mk251-stack/INDE-577-Final-Project/examples/Unsupervised_Learning/Community_Detection/README.md

 True Fashion-MNIST labels are **not used during training**.
 They are examined *only after community detection* to help interpret the semantic meaning of the discovered communities.

 ---

+## Evaluation and Interpretation Strategy

+Community detection does not aim to predict known class labels or optimize classification accuracy.
+As a result:

+- **Traditional supervised metrics** (accuracy, precision, recall) are not applicable.
+- **Clustering metrics** that assume fixed class structure (e.g., homogeneity, NMI) can be misleading, since communities may capture finer-grained structure than dataset labels.

+Instead, evaluation is **qualitative and structural**, focusing on:

+- The coherence and stability of discovered communities
+- Alignment with known semantic categories *only for interpretation*
+- Visual inspection of community structure using PCA projections

+This approach emphasizes **understanding data organization**, not predictive performance.

+---

+## Key Findings

+- The algorithm discovers multiple communities without prior knowledge of the number of classes.
+- Several communities align closely with semantic Fashion-MNIST categories (e.g., trousers, bags, footwear).
+- Visually similar clothing types naturally form mixed communities, reflecting intrinsic ambiguity in the dataset.
+- The k-NN graph effectively captures meaningful local similarity relationships between images.

+---

+## Limitations

+- Results are sensitive to the choice of `k` in the k-NN graph construction.
+- Community detection outcomes depend heavily on feature representation and distance metrics.
+- Large datasets require subsampling due to memory and computational constraints.

+Despite these limitations, the method provides valuable insight into the structure of high-dimensional image data.

+---